resource-watch/slate/source/includes/api/_authentication.md

 Once you have your token, you can use it to authenticate your requests to the RW API.
 Depending on which endpoints you are trying to use, certain actions may become available by simply authenticating your request.
 Other will require your account to have a special role or applications, which we'll cover in more detail in the [User Management](#user-management) documentation.

-Tokens must be provided in HTTP request header, named as `Authorization`, with the structure `Bearer: <your token>`.
+Tokens must be provided in HTTP request header, named as `Authorization`, with the structure `Bearer <your token>`.

 Once generated, a token is valid until any of the associated user information (name, email, or associated applications) changes.
 If your token becomes invalid, you will need to log in and go to [https://api.resourcewatch.org/auth/generate-token](https://api.resourcewatch.org/auth/generate-token) to generate a new token.